heidarianw/spring-petclinic/readme.md

    git clone https://github.com/heidarianw/spring-petclinic
    ```
 3. _Optional_: If you have SDKMAN! installed, you can run `sdk env` at the root of the project to configure the environment

+Note: This readme is text only.
+These instructions can be found in the presentation deck as well with added visuals.

 ## Running